Battle of Umm al-Shaftir

-The Battle of Umm al-Shaftir was a battle that took place on April 27 and 28, 1927, between an Italian force of 2,000 mules, 5,000 soldiers, and 1,000 camels, in addition to armored and transport vehicles, and a Senussi rebel force of between 1,500 and 2,000 men, approximately 25% of whom were cavalry, accompanied by approximately 12,000 camels.
+The Battle of Umm al-Shaftir was a battle that took place on April 27 and April 28, 1927, between an Italian force of 2,000 mules, 5,000 soldiers, and 1,000 camels, in addition to armored and transport vehicles, and a Senussi rebel force of between 1,500 and 2,000 men, approximately 25% of whom were cavalry, accompanied by approximately 12,000 camels.

 Background

-On March 28, 1927, the Battle of al-Rahiba took place, in which the Italians attempted to invade Dur al-Ubaidat and Jardas al-ʽAbid in eastern Libya to eliminate the Libyan Mujahideen forces there.
+On March 28, 1927, the Battle of Al-Rahiba took place, in which the Italians attempted to invade Dur al-Ubaidat and Jardas al-ʽAbid in eastern Libya to eliminate the Libyan Mujahideen forces there.
 However, the operation failed, and the Italian forces were defeated and suffered heavy losses, amounting to about half their total.
 This greatly raised the morale of the Libyan revolutionaries and caused an uproar among the Italian leadership.
 In response, the Italians decided to launch a new campaign to restore their reputation and prestige after the defeat.